www.xlr8yourmac.com

 (from 8/6/2008 mail - updated 8/8)

 "Today I got my ATI Radeon 3870 512MB PCIe card for Mac Pros from OWC.
 I was the one who had sent you pictures and story about upgrading my Nvidia 8800 GT with the Accelero S1 Rev 2 cooler.
 Well I had to sell it.
 The card ran great for games, but I totally locked up my computer.
 I could not boot off of any CD's or DVD's.
 I couldn't use My Techtool Pro 4, or Diskwarrior.
 It wouldn't even let me boot off my OS X 10.5 DVD.
-Every time i tried to boot off of a disk I would get kernel panic, and it would ask me to restart my computer.
+Every time I tried to boot off of a disk I would get kernel panic, and it would ask me to restart my computer.
 (Sounds like the same thing I saw years ago when I got the Nvidia 6800 Ultra for my G5 Tower - it required a later OS X version (w/driver update/support) to boot without a kernel panic.
 My original G5 restore DVD and others would Kernel Panic on boot with the 6800 card installed, due to a lack of driver support for it.
 (Although G5 was still under warranty and card bought direct from Apple, I was not able to get them to send me an updated G5 restore Disc.)
-Apple says the 8800GT requires OS X 10.5.2 (w/Leopard graphics update) or later.-Mike)
+Apple says the 8800GT requires OS X 10.5.2 (w/Leopard graphics update) or later.)

 I found threads in the message boards at apple's support site that talked about the problem: